Bkliger/project-01/README.md

 ER Diagram.

-Although the initial design called for a many to many relationship between users and events, the implementation only called for a 1 to many relationship with 1 event having a host(user) and up to 4 participants (users).
+Although the initial design called for a many to many relationship between users and events, the implementation only called for a 1 to many relationship with 1 event having a host (user) and up to 4 participants (users).
+The application uses referencing in Mongo to accomplish this.

 Stories